readytensor/adaptive_binary_classifier/README.md

 - Error handling and logging using **Python's logging** module.
 - Comprehensive set of unit, integration, coverage and performance tests using **pytest**, **pytest-cov**.

 This repository is part of a tutorial series on Ready Tensor, a web platform for AI developers and users.
-The purpose of the tutorial series is to help AI developers create adaptable algorithm implementations that avoid hard-coding your logic to a specific dataset.
+The purpose of the tutorial series is to help AI developers create adaptive algorithm implementations that avoid hard-coding your logic to a specific dataset.
 This makes it easier to re-use your algorithms with new datasets in the future without requiring any code change.

 The tutorial series is divided into 3 modules as follows: